 Yoga combines poses, breathing exercises, relaxation, and meditation to improve physical health and mindfulness.
-Studies have shown that benefits people of all ages by reducing stress, lowering heart rate and blood pressure, relieving anxiety and depression and improving overall fitness, flexibility and strength.
+Studies have shown that yoga benefits people of all ages by reducing stress, lowering heart rate and blood pressure, relieving anxiety and depression, and improving overall fitness, flexibility, and strength.

 Yoga reduces hypertension caused by stress.
 It can even eliminate your dependency on medication for high blood pressure.
 Experts theorize that yoga’s slow, controlled breathing decreases your nervous system’s activity.

 Perceived threats activate your body’s sympathetic nervous system.
-Your heart rate increases, muscles tense, and you start to sweat—a lot.
-Yoga activates your parasympathetic nervous system, slowing and stopping the release of adrenaline and cortisol by inducing the relaxation response, which helps regulate your body’s response to stress.
+Your heart rate increases, your muscles tense, and you start to sweat—a lot.
+Yoga activates your parasympathetic nervous system, slowing and stopping the release of adrenaline and cortisol by inducing the relaxation response, regulating your body’s response to stress.

 According to the Centers for Disease Control and Prevention, falls are the leading cause of injury among older adults.
 Yoga’s poses and slow, measured movements increase balance and stability.
 It tones muscles and exercises your proprioception—or sense of position in space.
 Postures that emphasize standing and balance keep your proprioception from atrophying.

-A 2017 study on the use of yoga for preventing and treating medical conditions also indicated that medical yoga’s incorporation of breathing techniques, mindfulness and meditation positively impact the body in many ways.
-Psychological benefits include increasing mental energy and positive feelings whilst decreasing aggression, depression and anxiety.
+A 2017 study on the use of yoga to prevent and treat medical conditions also indicated that therapeutic yoga’s incorporation of breathing techniques, mindfulness, and meditation positively impacts the body in many ways.
+Psychological benefits include increased mental energy and positive feelings while decreasing aggression, depression, and anxiety.

-Another important component of yoga, meditation, and breathing help to keep your mind sharp, boost your mood and increase concentration by stimulating the brain and nervous system.
+Another important component of yoga, meditation, and breathing helps to keep your mind sharp, boost your mood, and increase concentration by stimulating the brain and nervous system.
 Meditation allows you to keep distractions away and focus on the here and now.

 Iyengar yoga uses props to make postures more easily attainable.
-This style uses blankets, blocks, straps, pillows, chairs, and bolsters to help align your body properly while you learn and hold each pose.
+This style uses blankets, blocks, straps, pillows, chairs, and bolsters to help align your body properly while learning and holding each pose.

 Viniyoga yoga (which is different from vinyasa yoga) uses a holistic, therapeutic approach designed to improve each student’s well-being and health.
 It’s a one-on-one experience that allows the teacher to customize and adapt each pose specifically to you and your needs.

-For many people in recovery, cultivating and maintaining a healthy relationship with their physical selves is as important as healing their spiritual self.
+For many people in recovery, cultivating, and maintaining a healthy relationship with their physical selves is as important as healing their spiritual self.
 Yoga’s blend of physical, spiritual, and mental disciplines facilitates that healing.
-Significant research notes that when used in conjunction with traditional treatments, yoga and meditation can help people manage co-occurring disorders that include substance abuse and mental health disorders.
+Significant research notes that yoga and meditation can help people manage co-occurring disorders that include substance abuse and mental health disorders when used in conjunction with traditional treatments.

 Photo Credit: pixabay.com